Fisherman's Friends (film): Production

-Filming

 Filming commenced on 30 April 2018 on location in Port Isaac, Cornwall, and London for five weeks.
 All members of the band have cameos in the film and worked as consultants on the film.

 Reception

 Box office

-The film was released on 503 screens on 15 March 2019 in the United Kingdom and debuted at #2 in the UK Box office chart, grossing $1,534,908 in its opening weekend behind global box office phenomenon Captain Marvel.
+The film was released on 503 screens on 15 March 2019 in the United Kingdom and debuted at #2 in the UK Box office chart, grossing $1,534,908 in its opening weekend behind Captain Marvel.
 The film was #3 in its second weekend taking $1,285,332.
 The film was #4 in its third weekend taking $820,293.
 As of Friday 10 May 2020, the film had grossed $11,553,041.

+Critical response

+On Rotten Tomatoes it has a 69% rating based on reviews from 58 critics.
+On Metacritic it has a score of 45% based on reviews from 9 critics, indicating mixed or average reviews.

 Controversy

-Noel Clarke, a Black British actor, was credited on the UK poster but his image was not featured.
+Noel Clarke was credited 'and Noel Clarke' on the UK poster but his image was not featured.
 Writing on Twitter, Clarke said "not one of these other actors spoke up for me when I was left off the poster".

-However, Clarke was, at that time, the subject of allegations of bullying and sexual harassment.
+However, Clarke was the following year subject of allegations of bullying and sexual harassment.
+He maintains he was misrepresented and the police state there were no complaints to them.
+He lost a defamation case against The Guardian in relation to the accusations in August 2025.